qbittensor-labs/quantum/README.md

 ## Strategic Roadmap: Our Future Vision
-qBittensor is just getting started.
+qBitTensor is just getting started.
 Our strategic roadmap outlines a progression towards a fully decentralized, high-impact quantum platform:

 - **More Circuit Types:** Once we've mastered Peaked Circuits, we will expand to include a wider array of verifiable quantum circuits.
 This will gradually broaden the scope of problems our network can tackle, building on our foundational understanding of verifiable computation.